 We then board our boat and keep watch for the graceful displays of the African Fish Eagle and all the other wonders this lake offers.

 Once we arrive back on land, we start our journey towards Maasai Mara, the climax of our tour.
 We have lunch en route, aiming to arrive at the Mara later in the afternoon.
+We are on the lookout for long lines of wildebeest, pouring into the region.

 Our camp is located on the Northern end of the beautiful Maasai Mara National Reserve along the beautiful Talek River.
 The camp’s swimming pool is a welcome relaxation station after a nice game drive in the reserve.
 The beautiful rooms are designed with a feel of the local Maasai Culture and create a beautiful ambience.
 The rooms are tented, but still contain all amenities of a conventional lodge room.
 The fresh air flowing into your room from the surrounding nature makes it a homey setting.
 The camp’s lush grounds are often active with birds, such as the musical Common Drongo and the beautiful Grey-headed Bush-Shrike.
 The beautiful lounge area also offers a nice place to relax.
 The modern, yet safari-styled restaurant offers delicious meals.